event-storm/event-storm-documentation/docs/concepts/api.md

 ---
-id: concepts-api
+id: api
 title: How the API is designed?
 tags:
   - concepts
   - api
-sidebar_position: 5
+sidebar_position: 6
 ---

 ## Basic concepts

 The library consists of 2 parts: event store implementation and data model abstraction.
 The event store supports:
-- :star: dispatch/subscribe of models
+- :star: `dispatch/subscribe` of models
 - :star: not propagates on duplicate changes(configurable)
 - :boom: middlewares support
 - :zap: store persistence